-We’re a couple of science geeks who love to travel.
+We’re a couple of STEM geeks who love to travel.
 In 2016, we were emboldened to pack up conventional life and spend the year circumnavigating the globe.
 During our twelve months abroad, we journeyed over 58,000 miles across 32 countries and 3 continents.
-Now back in the U.S., we’re striving to integrate travel into our stationary lifestyle as much as possible, all while getting accustomed to life with our rescue dog we adopted from Thailand and planning for our next long-term adventure.
+Now, after three years of stationary life back in the U.S., we’re returning to that more nomadic lifestyle we missed so much – though this time, with our Thai rescue pup joining us on our new adventures.

-We hope our experiences inspire you to take the plunge, get out and explore this great world, and make your greatest travel dreams a reality!
+We hope our experiences inspire you to take the plunge, get out and explore this amazing world, and make your greatest travel dreams a reality!

-A born and bred New Englander, I grew up in a quiet New Hampshire town nestled beneath Mount Monadnock’s granite summit – a community that sprang to life each autumn with colorful foliage and the amber glow of nearly 30,000 jack-o-lanterns.
+A born and bred New Englander, I grew up in a quiet New Hampshire town tucked beneath Mount Monadnock’s granite summit – a community that sprang to life each autumn with colorful foliage and the amber glow of nearly 30,000 jack-o-lanterns.
 From an early age, I’d had a keen interest in the world and nature.
-My go-to book was one of every kid’s favorites – the 1985 World Almanac.
-I’d sit in my grandfather’s recliner and stare at it for hours memorizing world maps, flags, capitals.
-In addition to the dense reference manual, my most beloved reads were a set of musty, twenty-year-old Time Life Nature Library hardbacks, whose spines were arranged in a satisfying rainbow on my grandparents’ bookshelf.
-I’d gaze at the pages with admiration, dreaming of someday exploring far-flung lands as I flipped through photographs of the Serengeti, the deep sea, and the South American rainforests.
+My most beloved reads were a set of musty, twenty-year-old Time Life Nature Library hardbacks that were arranged in an appealing rainbow on my grandparents’ bookshelf.
+I’d gaze at the pages longingly, dreaming of someday exploring far-flung lands as I flipped through photographs of the Serengeti, the deep sea, and the Amazonian rainforests.

-Back in 2004, I took a little fishing trip off the company pier and miraculously hooked Stephan – similarly fun-loving, adventurous, ambitious, and dorky, yet delightfully less neurotic.
+In 2004, I met Stephan – similarly adventurous, ambitious, and dorky, yet delightfully less neurotic.
 In 2007, when we took our first international trip together to Costa Rica, I was instantly bit by the travel bug.
-Recollections of those treasured Time Life volumes flooded my mind, and I was in awe that I was actually standing amongst giant palms flecked with toucans and sloths.
-I fell head over heels with the lush rainforests, venting volcanoes, and flourishing wildlife, and I knew from that instant I was destined to explore the world’s wonders.
+Recollections of those treasured Time Life volumes flooded my mind.
+I fell head over heels with the lush rainforests, venting volcanoes, and flourishing wildlife, and I knew from that instant life would never be the same.

-Stephan and I continued traveling internationally as much as possible as I returned to school for my doctorate, visiting the Galapagos Islands, Peru, Tanzania, and the Canadian Rockies.
-Finally, on December 18, 2015, my doctoral diploma was placed in my hand, and just sixteen days later we were boarding a plane bound for New Zealand, each with one backpack in hand and no intention of returning until the following Christmas.
+Stephan and I continued traveling internationally as much as possible as I returned to school for my doctorate.
+In January 2016, just sixteen days after my doctoral diploma was placed in my hand, we boarded a plane bound for New Zealand, each with one backpack in hand and no intention of returning until the following Christmas.

 Ever since I can remember, I’ve been encouraged to explore.
 As a kid, growing up in rural New England, I had parents that nurtured my inquisitiveness and my imagination.